Pottery and Ceramic Arts in Quebec

 Raku and Japanese Ceramics

 The influence of Japanese aesthetics is strong in contemporary Quebec ceramics: wabi-sabi, embraced imperfection, asymmetrical forms.
-A philosophy that resonates with the Quebec Nordic sensibility.
+A philosophy that resonates with Quebec's Nordic sensibility.

 InfluenceJapanese & Nordic